dentist using dental tool to check tooth sensitivity after filling

 1. Toothache

-Pain in the tooth is almost a sure sign that cavity is developing in your tooth and gum.
+Pain in the tooth is almost a sure sign that a cavity is developing in your tooth and gum.

 2. Tooth Sensitivity